natan-dot-com/Terraria-Dataset/README.md

 - Increase the data files with the remaining items.
 - Add mob drop information support to each item.
 - ...
+Keep on eye on [changelog](changelog.md) file to track each update!

 ## License